jirvingphd/jirvingphd.github.io/_posts/2019-03-17-harnessing_seaborn_subplots_for_eda.markdown

 def plot_hist_scat_sns(df, target='price'):

 ```
-In additon to calling matplotlib.pyplot, as we usually do, we will also be taking advantage of matplotlib.ticker to customize the ticks of our axes.
-For these figures I am using the 'dark_background' style.
+In addition to calling matplotlib.pyplot, as we usually do, we will also be taking advantage of matplotlib.ticker to customize the ticks of our axes.
+For these figures, I am using the ‘dark_background’ style.
 The function was constructed to be run on the King County housing data set and assumed a target variable of price.

 #### Defining fonts for titles, axes, and ticks
 ```python